 Achieving the goal of Vision Zero in Lancaster will require attention and resources.
 Vision Zero is based on data collection and crash analysis that will identify the causes of crashes in our community and work to prevent them.
 The Lancaster Vision Zero Action Plan will include a prioritized list of street improvement projects, education initiatives, city programs and proposed changes to policy.

-To learn more about Vision Zero and make your voice heard, visit engage.cityoflancasterpa.com.
+To learn more about Vision Zero, visit engage.cityoflancasterpa.com.

-The draft Vision Zero Action Plan is available for public comment.
-The draft Action Plan provides a summary of the goals of the plan, citywide crash data, the public input process and a set of comprehensive recommendations to move Lancaster towards its vision of zero fatalities and serious injuries on its streets by 2030.
+The Vision Zero Action Plan was adopted by City Council on November 24, 2020.
+The Action Plan provides a summary of the goals of the plan, citywide crash data, the public input process and a set of comprehensive recommendations to move Lancaster towards its vision of zero fatalities and serious injuries on its streets by 2030.